-WET LAY: This form is marginally more sophisticated than fibreglass.
+WET LAY: This form is marginally more advanced than fibreglass.
 The dry carbon fibre matting is placed in a mould and painted with resin.
 And apart from getting the air out, that’s it.
-It will be lighter but brittle; usually shiny on the inside and relatively cheap—it’s basically useless if you want the actual benefit of carbon fibre.
+It will be lighter but brittle; usually shiny on the inside and relatively cheap – it’s basically useless if you want the real benefit of carbon fibre.

 PRE-PREG: This uses a material that’s been pre-impregnated with resin; meantime the carbon fibre can be treated as a true predictable engineering material, with the fibre type and weaver pre-determined.
 Once it’s put into the mould it’s transferred to a bag and the air is sucked out to create a vacuum.
 Then put into an autoclave (oven and pressure vessel combined) and cured at about 130C, with 100psi acting on it to unite the materials reducing the chance of any voids or air weaknesses.